AVeselovski/comrade-styles/README.md

 ## What is?

-This is just a "simple" CSS library for use in my own projects.
-Please ignore.
+This is a CSS library for use in my own projects.
+WIP, please ignore.

-Somewhat influenced by Botstrap 4.
+Somewhat influenced by Botstrap 4, somewhat by Material UI.

 ## Why is?

-For fun & learning, mostly.
-It's fun to have your own custom tailored CSS-library at your disposal.
-Also to hopefully save time with "bootstrapping" new projects UI.
+Mainly it's fun to have your own custom tailored CSS-library at your disposal.
+Eventually, to save time "bootstrapping" new projects UI.

 ## Installation

-`npm install comrade-styles`
+`yarn add comrade-styles`

 ## Usage